Density-induced processes in quantum gas mixtures in optical lattices: Multi-orbital renormalization

 decomposes in left and right part $\hat O_\L^{\{\alpha\}}$ and $\hat O_\R^{\{\beta\}}$, that consist of either one or three creation/annihilation operators.
 In contrast to the conventional tunneling, orbital-changing processes are allowed for the multi-orbital bond-charge operator.

 The renormalized amplitudes are depicted in \fig{fig:tunneling_contributions} for all relevant contributions to the total tunneling in the case of one boson and one fermion per site (solid lines).
 The amplitudes for conventional tunneling $\tilde J_{n_\L, n_\R}$ (green line) as well as bond-charge induced tunneling $\tilde X_{\BB,n_\L, n_\R}$ (red) and $\tilde X_{\BF,n_\L, n_\R}$ (blue) can differ strongly from the lowest band values, which are indicated as dashed lines.
 The multi-orbital renormalization can enhance the conventional tunneling by up to $30\%$ and the bond-charge induced processes can even be twice as strong as in the lowest single-particle band.
+In the present situation of repulsive bosons and attractive Bose-Fermi interactions, the effect is strongest for low boson numbers (see \fig{fig:tunneling_contributions}\textbf{b}).
+This is mainly caused by a compensation of Bose-Bose and Bose-Fermi interaction induced bond-charge tunneling.
+Processes with imbalanced boson numbers can be calculated analogously and are similarly affected.
+Due to symmetry reasons the relation $J_{\nL,\nR}=J_{\nR+1, \nL-1}$ holds for all tunneling processes from left to right.